When the Bellwether Dances to Noise: Evidence from Exchange-Traded Funds

 University of Notre Dame - Department of Finance

 We provide novel evidence that arbitrageurs can exacerbate return comovement via ETF arbitrage.
-Using a large sample of U.S. equity ETF holdings, we find a strong relation between measures of ETF activity and return comovement at both the fund and the stock levels, after controlling for a host of variables and fixed effects.
+Using a large sample of U.S. equity ETF holdings, we nd a strong relation between measures of ETF activity and return comovement at both the fund and the stock levels, after controlling for a host of variables and fixed eftects.
 The effect is stronger among small and illiquid stocks and during market turbulence.
-An examination of delay measures and sentiment betas suggests that at least some ETF-driven return comovement is excessive.
-In other words, ETFs may reduce diversification, the very benefit they were designed to facilitate.
+An examination of delay measures and mutual-fund-flow-induced price pressure suggests that at least some ETF-driven return comovement is excessive.
+In other words, ETFs may reduce diversication, the very benet they were designed to facilitate.

 Keywords: exchange-traded funds, correlation